Aligned Intention: Anatomy & Physiology

 Required Textbooks:

-• Yoga Therapy by A.G.
-Mohan and Indra Mohan
+- Yoga Therapy by A.G.
+Mohan and Indra Mohan (foundations chapter 2-3)

 ANAT400: Structural Yoga Therapy

-This course develops both foundational and advanced skills for addressing musculoskeletal imbalances through yoga therapy.
-Students learn body-reading and inventory assessments, functional biomechanics of the spine, and postural pattern analysis.
-Through the transmission of therapeutic tools such as mula breath and pacification strategies, students build competency in designing individualized practices that restore balance, reduce dysfunction, and support structural ease.
+This course builds foundational and advanced skills for addressing musculoskeletal imbalances through yoga therapy.
+Students learn body-reading, functional spinal biomechanics, and postural pattern assessment, along with therapeutic tools such as mula breath and pacification strategies to design individualized practices that restore balance and structural ease.

 PYS400: Marma for Self-Healing